yatesco/seafile-docs/deploy_pro/upgrade_a_cluster.md

 ## Major and minor version upgrade

 Seafile adds new features in major and minor versions.
-It is likely some database tables need to be modified or the search index need to be updated.
-In general, upgrading a cluster contains the following parts:
+It is likely that some database tables need to be modified or the search index need to be updated.
+In general, upgrading a cluster contains the following steps:

 1. Upgrade the database
-2. Update symbolic link at frontend and back nodes to point to the newest version
+2. Update symbolic link at frontend and backend nodes to point to the newest version
 3. Update configuration files at each node
-4. Update search index in the backend node if the backend
+4. Update search index in the backend node

 In general, to upgrade a cluster, you need:

-1. Run the upgrade script (for example, upgrade_4_0_4_1.sh) in one frontend node
+1. Run the upgrade script (for example, ./upgrade/upgrade_4_0_4_1.sh) in one frontend node
-2. Run the minor upgrade script (./upgrade/minor_upgrade.sh) in frontend and backend nodes update symbolic link
+2. Run the minor upgrade script (./upgrade/minor_upgrade.sh) in all other nodes to update symbolic link
 3. Update configuration files at each node according to the documentation for each version
 4. Delete old search index in the backend node if needed

 ## Maintanence upgrade

-Doing maintanence upgrading is simple, you only need to run the script `./upgrade/minor_upgrade.sh` at each node to update the symbolic links.
+Doing maintanence upgrading is simple, you only need to run the script `./upgrade/minor_upgrade.sh` at each node to update the symbolic link.

 ## Specific instructions for each version